Scott Brown (politician): Fiscal policy

-Brown is a signer of Americans for Tax Reform's Taxpayer Protection Pledge.
-In a letter to the editor of The Boston Globe written on January 8, 2012, Brown wrote, "With out-of-control government spending and rising debt and deficits, politicians in Washington have proven time and time again that they cannot manage hard-earned taxpayer money responsibly.
+Brown signed Americans for Tax Reform's Taxpayer Protection Pledge, committing to oppose tax increases.
+In a January 2012 letter to The Boston Globe, Brown argued against tax increases, writing, "With out-of-control government spending and rising debt and deficits, politicians in Washington have proven time and time again that they cannot manage hard-earned taxpayer money responsibly.
 So why should we give them even more?"